keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 In its state, it tracks the current status of this Kubernetes Job.

-When using a container runtime that includes a volume, an `EmptyDir` volume is created with the same name as the container.
+When using a container runtime that includes a volume, an `EmptyDir` volume is created with the same name as is specified the container `volumeMount`.
+Please be aware, that, if more `volumeMount`s are specified, only one volume is created with the name of the first `volumeMount`.
 By default, the size of this volume is 1GB.
 If the memory limit for the container is set, the size of the volume is 50% of the memory allocated for the node.